aws/aws-graviton-getting-started/python.md

 pip3 install --user pillow
 ```

+## 4. Machine Learning Python packages

-### PyTorch
+### 4.1 PyTorch

-For now, we recommend installing from source
+For now, we recommend installing from source.

+Please follow the [prerequisites](#11-prerequisites-for-installing-python-packages-from-source) as first step.

+Next is to make sure [cmake is installed](#31-cmake).

+Then:

 On **Ubuntu**: